 Before completing the application form and to be eligible, mentees are required to complete the Individual Development Plan (IDP) found at: https://myidp.sciencecareers.org/

 The Office of Postdoctoral and Research Affairs (OPRA) will perform all the administrative work and based on the results of the applications will match mentees and mentors.
-Even though the mentor-mentee partnership is expected to last 6 months under this program, it can potentially be the basis for a longer professional relationship.
+Even though the program lasts 5-9 months, it can potentially be the basis for a longer professional relationship between the mentor and the mentee.

 *Applying does not guarantee that one will become a mentor/mentee.
 Placement is reliant on participation.